JerryRodz1/Quick-Summarize/README.md

-# 🔍 QuickGist Chrome Extension
+# 🔍 Quick Summarize Chrome Extension

-QuickGist is a lightweight Chrome extension that uses OpenAI’s GPT API to summarize any webpage instantly.
+Quick Summarize is a lightweight Chrome extension that uses OpenAI’s GPT API to summarize any webpage instantly.
 You can customize tone, summary length, and even listen to the summary with text-to-speech.

 ---